This Libra Season, Embrace Your Playful Energy

 Remember, we're still going through a Mercury retrograde at the start of Libra season, but this month will still be able to bring us a glimmer of hope.
 "The Libra sun and Mercury retrograde connect on September 23, creating Cazimi, which makes it the best day of Mercury retrograde," says Lisa Stardust, astrologer and author of The Love Deck.
 Cazimi happens when a planet is just one degree away from the sun, creating a powerful energy.
 On this day, "we are able to think and see clearer, giving us hope to make plans for the future," Stardust says.
 Campos agrees, and says this day is "the perfect time to pay attention to our thoughts, conversations, intuition, and signs from the universe," because a breakthrough is on the way.

-This Libra season is giving us all the warm, cozy, safe vibes of fall.
+This Libra season is giving us all the warm, cosy, safe vibes of fall.
 Good things are bound to happen, so use this next month to your advantage.